 Cast: Viola Davis, Billy Brown, Alfred Enoch, Jack Falahee, Katie Findlay, Aja Naomi King, Matt McGorry, Karla Souza, Charlie Webber, Liza Weil, Conrad Ricamora

 Academy Award winner Viola Davis stars as Annalise Keating, a law professor who becomes entangled in a murder plot with five of her students – one of which is playboy Connor Walsh (Jack Falahee), who embarks on a relationship with computer programmer Oliver Hampton (Conrad Ricamora).
 The two are – without question – the main power couple of the series, and one of their storylines (we won’t spoil it) revolves around a pretty heavy topic, one that’s not often addressed in a show this mainstream.
-The sixth and final season premiered last September in the United States and will conclude this Spring.
+The series came to an end with its sixth season earlier this year.

 Cast: Sophia Lillis, Wyatt Oleff, Sofia Bryant, Kathleen Rose Perkins, Aidan Wojtak-Hissong, Richard Ellis

 Based on Charles Forsman’s graphic novel of the same name, I Am Not Okay With This focuses on a teenager called Sydney – played by IT star Sophia Lillis – who struggles to come to terms with her sexuality and newfound superpowers.
-It consists of seven 20-30 minute episodes and can be binged watched in an entire afternoon.
-There’s no word yet on a second series, but if Netflix are smart, they’ll renew this.
-It’s absolutely brilliant and we’ll be damned if Lillis doesn’t receive nominations at the Emmy and Golden Globe Awards.
-Give her a Teen Choice Award, at least.
+It consists of seven 20-30 minute episodes and can be binged watched in an entire afternoon – and trust us, you will.
+Although the coming-of-drama was “quietly picked up for a second season,” it was cancelled at Netflix “due to circumstances created by COVID.”

 Jessica Jones (2015 – 2019)